Katie Paterson: Ideas

 A constellation of reflections on deep time, distant places and imagined worlds forms a dreamlike sound installation, voiced by broadcaster Mary Anne Hobbs.

-Part of a lifelong series of artworks, artist Katie Pearson’s Ideas exist as short, haiku-like sentences that take shape in the imagination of whoever encounters them.
+Part of a lifelong series of artworks, artist Katie Paterson’s Ideas exist as short, haiku-like sentences that take shape in the imagination of whoever encounters them.

 Read by broadcaster Mary Anne Hobbs, the artist’s texts surface briefly in sound before dissolving again.
 Drifting through space, they appear and disappear like fleeting thoughts, forming a constellation of reflections on glaciers, forests, oceans, stars, extinction, deep time and the origins of the universe.